Configuring Individual File Encoding

 - Using the Status bar or menu command, for individual files that do not contain encoding information.

 - Using the editor, for individual files that contain encoding information.

 To configure encoding for a directory or file without embedded encoding information

-- In Settings, select File Encodings.
+- In Settings, expand the Editor node and select File Encodings.